 Over the last year, the term “eSIM” has become a part of our lexicon.
 But not everyone knows exactly what an eSIM is.
-It is not an electronic SIM-card, as some of us think. eSIM is an embedded SIM card inside of your smartphone.
+It is not an electronic SIM card, as some of us think. eSIM is an embedded SIM card inside of your smartphone.
 Actually built into it.
 Or any other device that supports this technology.
 It is easy to activate an eSIM.
 You just scan the QR code, which is generated and then sent to you by your carrier.

-How ideal is eSIM for travel?
+How Ideal Is eSIM for Travel?

 But is eSIM an optimal solution for travelers?
 Is eSIM an ideal solution compared to international roaming? eSIM technology is not available in all smartphone models.
 This is the reason why not everyone can use it.
-Besides, if your smartphone is locked to a particular carrier, then it is not possible to use a tariff plan for eSIM-- offered by other carriers.
+Besides, if your smartphone is locked to a particular carrier, then it is not possible to use a rate plan for eSIM-- offered by other carriers.
 Moreover, not all carriers support this new technology.
 And even in those countries where this technology already exists, there might be connection problems.
 Because not all equipment is properly set up.

-With POND mobile, you can choose any SIM-card.
-And a World Phone tariff with a fixed monthly subscription fee.
-Depending on a selected plan, you will get a certain GB, minutes for voice calls, and SMS.
-No matter what country you go to, the tariff does not change – it is one for the whole world.
-You will also get a US number with a POND mobile SIM-card.
-And the possibility to add local numbers in over 90 countries.
-You will feel at home, anywhere in the world, with a POND mobile SIM-card.
+With POND mobile, you can choose any SIM card and a World Phone rate with a fixed monthly subscription fee.
+Depending on a selected plan, you'll get a certain amount of GB, minutes for voice calls, and SMS.
+No matter what country you go to, the rate will not change.
+You'll also get a US number with a POND mobile SIM card and the possibility to add local numbers in over 90 countries.
+One SIM, one plan and you're good to go.

 You'll feel at home, anywhere in the world, with POND mobile services.